Valloric/statblock5e/README.md

 See the [`demo-two-column.html`][demo2c] file ([here's a rendered image][2c-img]).
 The key thing to notice is the use of the `data-two-column` attribute on the `<stat-block>` element.
 You can also use the `data-content-height` attribute to tweak the layout.
-See the comments in the file for details.
+See [the comments][2c-comment] in the demo file for details.

 ### Why aren't you using polyfills?